 Since the daylight can be powerful, I choose to use my ProfotoB2 with a softbox or large umbrella for these portraits.
 You could also try with your speedlights if they have enough power with your ambient settings.

 ‘Fast Is Best’ Time Estimate: 10 minutes – setup large light, test + calibrate settings.

 I hope these photography lighting scenarios give you a good idea on how to approach family portrait lighting in a quick and easy way.
-There can always be difficult circumstances thrown your way on a wedding day, but with family portraits it’s important to look for clean background, simple light, and make sure all your groups stay happy throughout the process!
+There can always be difficult circumstances thrown your way on a wedding day, but with family portraits, it’s important to look for a clean background, simple light, and make sure all your groups stay happy throughout the process!